HaukeBartsch/data-transfer-station/receiver/README.md

 # Build, run and test

+The Dockerfile contains the build instructions for the receiver.

 ```{bash}
    docker build -t receiver -f Dockerfile .
 ```

+Start the docker container 'receiver' and connect its port 11112 to the outside.
+All received data will be stored in  /tmp/site/archive/.
+This location is cleared after a regular reboot (suggested interval is every week, add '@weekly /sbin/shutdown -r now' to your crontab).

 ```{bash}
    docker run --rm -d -p 11112:11112 -v /tmp/site/archive:/data/site/archive \